Couples

 The Loyalty Paradox

-Here's what makes in-law conflict uniquely painful.
-The partner whose family is causing friction feels caught between two people they love.
-They often respond by minimizing: "That's just how she is," or "He didn't mean it that way."
+The partner whose family is causing friction often responds by minimizing: "That's just how she is," or "He didn't mean it that way."

 This minimizing is meant to de-escalate, but to the other partner it sounds like: "Their feelings matter more than yours."